bengineer91/Preamp/README.md

 -   Part selection for capacitors, verify voltages on schematic
 -   Reduce footprint sizes where possible, mainly capacitors
 -   Pick proper connectors for the front panel stuff
+-   Decide on header stack height for the York and ESP32
 - ESP32 Code
 -   Port over spectrum visualizer
 - CAD